godotengine/godot-website/collections/_article/introducing-reverse-z.md

 This line is even reproduced in our [documentation](https://docs.godotengine.org/en/4.2/tutorials/shaders/advanced_postprocessing.html).
 It relies on users supplying a QuadMesh with a width and height of 2 to fill the entire screen.
 The code assumes that:

-1. All vertices of the mesh have a z-coordinate of 0 (which is true for the QuadMesh), and
+1. All vertices of the mesh have a Z-coordinate of 0 (which is true for the QuadMesh), and

 2. A clip space value of 0 corresponds to the near plane.